-Infrastructure Sustainability Council IS Impact Notes Modern Slavery Overview This Impact Note outlines how infrastructure projects can drive action - through leadership and management, sustainable procurement, materials sourcing, and workforce sustainability - to integrate an appropriate and effective modern slavery response with long-term impact.
+This Impact Note outlines how infrastructure projects can drive action - through leadership and management, sustainable procurement, materials sourcing, and workforce sustainability - to integrate an appropriate and effective modern slavery response with long-term impact.
 As businesses respond to the global challenge of modern slavery, the IS Rating Scheme supports embedding modern slavery management actions across an infrastructure project's lifecycle; aligning with the UN SDG 5 Gender equality, and UN SDG 8 Decent work and economic growth.

 Both Australia and New Zealand governments have regulations to address modern slavery.
 Australia established the Modern Slavery Act 2018.
 New Zealand has ratified the International Labour Organisation (ILO) Forced Labour Convention and the United Nations (UN) Slavery Convention, and launched the Plan of Action against Forced Labour, People Trafficking and Slavery in 2021.

 In accordance with the Modern Slavery Act 2018, modern slavery is an umbrella term that encompasses situations where coercion, threats or deception are used to exploit victims and undermine or deprive them of their freedom.

 This IS Impact Note was developed with support of the ISC Modern Slavery Coalition, a group of ISC Members advocating for wider awareness of modern slavery risks and industry action.
-What is the issue?

-The International Labour Organisation estimates there are over 40 million victims of modern slavery globally.
+The International Labour Organisation (ILO), 2022 estimates there are over 49 million victims of modern slavery globally.
 Modern slavery includes a range of severe exploitive practices, including slavery; servitude; forced labour; debt bondage; abuse of vulnerability and other means for the purpose of exploitation.
-Of the estimated 40 million victims, 25 million people were victims of forced labour of which 18% are in the construction sector.
-The construction sector involves high modern slavery risks due to extensive international supply chains and reliance on manual labour.
-Services such as cleaning, low skilled trades, and materials production (including bricks, copper, PPE, bitumen, cement, and electronics) are known to have a high prevalence of forced labour practices.
+Of the estimated 49 million victims, 27.6 million people were victims of forced labour of which 16.3% are in the construction sector.

+The construction sector involves high modern slavery risks due to international supply chains and reliance on manual labour.
+Services such as cleaning, low trades. skilled and mate-rials production (including bricks. copper, PPE. bitumen. cement, and electronics) are known to have prevalence forced high of labour practices.
 Currently, supply chain shortages pose higher pressure on labour demand, and organisations with multi-tiered supply chains face increased regulatory, reputational, financial, and operational risks related to modern slavery violations.

-Actions can be taken by stakeholders across all stages of an asset's lifecycle to address modern slavery risks.
-Investors, asset owners, designers, proponents, contractors, suppliers, and all relevant agencies are encouraged to work together and share resources and experiences to have a positive impact.
+Actions can be taken by stakeholders across asset's lifecycle stages of an address modern slavery risks.
+Investors, asset designers, proponents. owners. contractors, suppliers, all relevant and agencies are encouraged to work together and share resources and experiences to have a positive impact.